bethjm/stylingpractice/README.md

 Welcome to my web design project 👩🏼‍💻!
-I am completing a challenge every day; designing websites, web elements, and more.
-I use webpage mock ups found on Dribble and bring them to life in the browser.
+I am completing a challenge every day.
+I design websites, web elements, and more based on mock ups found on Dribble.
+I have really enjoyed the process of bringing them to life in the browswer 🥳

 In the folder 📂 you will find...
 📷 A photo of the mock up titled: "mock-up-to-recreate"